pflooky/data-caterer-docs/docs/setup/guide/index.md

+---
+description: "Guide to create Data Catering jobs.
+Generate batch and/or event data, validate data, read metadata"

+---

 # Guides

 Below are a list of guides you can follow to create your data generation for your use case.

+For any of the paid tier guides, you can use the trial version fo the app to try it out.
+Details on how to get the trial can be found [**here**](../../get-started/docker.md#paid-version-trial).

 ## Scenarios